Senior Leadership Team

 REBECCA BESANT

-She first joined Search in 2001 as West Africa Program Associate.
-She has moved through a number of roles at Search including West Africa Program Manager and Africa Program Manager, as well as Director, Great Lakes.
-Prior to Search, Rebecca worked as Development Coordinator at the environmental nonprofit Trout Unlimited as well as a lightweight women’s rowing coach at Georgetown University.
+Since joining Search in 2001 as West Africa Program Associate, she has moved through a number of roles at Search.
+Most recently, she has served as Senior Director for Program Effectiveness and Regional Director for Latin America, after overseeing our merger with Preemptive Love in 2023.
+Before that, she had held positions including Regional Director for East Africa, Africa Program Manager, and West Africa Program Manager.
+Prior to Search, Rebecca worked as Development Coordinator at the environmental nonprofit Trout Unlimited, as well as a lightweight women’s rowing coach at Georgetown University.

 NEALIN PARKER